magento/pagebuilder-docs/docs/control-layouts/configurations.md

 </var>
 ```

 In short, whenever you need breakpoint-specific data in your `widget.js` and `preview.js` components, you can define your own custom data in the `view.xml` file, where you can access it from an event handler for `stage:viewportChangeAfter`.
-To learn more about defining and using your own breakpoint data, see [Create responsive JavaScript](how-to-use-breakpoints.md#create-responsive-javascript).